 - Or Surgical removal of the affected lens.

-As with all other eye problems in dogs, the earlier the diagnosis, the better the outcome will be.
-Prognosis for the first eye is generally poor because the diagnosis isn’t made until the disease is in an advanced state.
+As with all other eye problems in dogs, the earlier the diagnosis, the better the outcome.
+The prognosis for the first eye is generally poor because the diagnosis isn’t made until the disease is in an advanced state.
 In general medical treatment for the second eye is more successful and can delay glaucoma for many months.

 RELATED: Top 5 Best Dog Eye Care Products